The Ultimate Travel Guide to Fes

 Within the ancient walls, Fes el Bali is divided by a meandering river.
 To the left is where you'll find historic monuments like Al Quaraouiyine Mosque, along with shopping souks selling traditional Moroccan wares.
 From vibrant leather poufs to gleaming brass platters and iconic Fassi pottery, Fes is renowned for its artisan goods.
 The right bank has more of a local vibe, with photogenic blue alleyways where you can observe the comings and goings of daily life.

-With its hilly cobblestone lanes, Fes el Bali is best explored on foot.
-I’d recommend putting aside a few hours to just wander and get purposefully lost, soaking up its one-of-a-kind atmosphere.
+With its hilly cobblestone lanes, Fes el Bali is best explored on foot and wandering its streets is definitely one of the best things to do in Fes.
+I’d recommend putting aside a few hours to get purposefully lost, soaking up its one-of-a-kind atmosphere.
 Exploring the area is not so much about ticking off sights but discovering unexpected corners and enjoying authentic encounters with locals.

 Don't want to explore Fes al Bali alone?
 This Half-day tour of Fes is led by a highly knowledgeable guide who will share their unique insights on the city.